 According to her biographer, Marjorie Kinnan Rawlings had two secret life time dreams: one was to win the Nobel Prize for literature and the other was to have a rose named after her.
 Silverthorne adds that although “neither of these dreams came true, they illuminate the things that were important to her.”
-This year, one of these dreams did come true when two Florida Southern College professors...
+Last year, one of these dreams did come true when two Florida Southern College professors...

 Some content on this website is saved in an alternative format.
 To view these files, download the following free software or you can skip to the main content if you already have the appropriate readers.

 - Use Adobe Acrobat to read Portable Document Format (PDF) files: Download Adobe® Reader®

 - Microsoft Word file viewer and converter programs to enable those who do not have MS- Word or have another version of MS-Word to open and view MS-Word files: Download Word file Viewer

 - Microsoft offers Microsoft Excel file viewer and converter programs to enable those who do not have MS-Excel or have another version of MS-Excel to view MS-Excel files:Download Excel file viewer

 Near the cracker farmhouse at Marjorie Kinnan Rawlings Historic State Park are ornamental plants of the varieties Rawlings cultivated.
 A seasonal kitchen garden, with herbs, flowers and vegetables, is grown in the fall and spring every year, just as Rawlings would have done.
 A citrus grove of orange, grapefruit and tangerine trees surrounds the house.